google/clif/clif/python/README.md

     (https://www.python.org/dev/peps/pep-0343/) (type, value, traceback) args
     on `__exit__`, call the wrapped method with no arguments, and return None.

-However if the C++ method provides the needed API it can be simply renamed:
+However if the C++ method provides the Python-needed API it can be simply
+renamed:

     def `c_implementation_of_exit` as __exit__(self,
         type: object, value: object, trace: object) -> bool

+WARNING: Be careful, when you use `object` CLIF assumes you **know** what you're doing.

 ### const statement {#const}

-The _const_ statement describes a C++ constant (const or constexpr).
+The _const_ statement describes a C++ global or member constant (const or constexpr).

 ```c++
 const NAME: TYPE